-Carlos E. López López, has over 25 years of experience in corporate, government affairs, and international business law, in counseling and litigation practices in the state courts, U.S. Federal District Court for the District of Puerto Rico, and state and federal appellate courts, as well as international organizations.
+Carlos E. López López, has 30 years of experience in corporate, government affairs, and international business law, in counseling and litigation practices in the state courts, U.S. Federal District Court for the District of Puerto Rico, and state and federal appellate courts, as well as international organizations.
 He personally attended to the most sophisticated, high profile, and complex cases and clients, which included the Executive Governor’s Office, the Secretary of Justice, the Secretary of Labor, the Secretary of Education, the Executive Director of the Electric Power Authority, as well as many other departments and public corporations in the Executive Branch of the Government of Puerto Rico.
 He was an Examining Officer of the Environmental Quality Board for the Commonwealth of Puerto Rico.
 As corporate counselor in government affairs, attorney López advises in licensing and permits, environmental impact assessments, administrative rules and regulations drafting, federal and state legislation drafting, among other areas.
 In the International field he advises on international commercial contracts negotiations and drafting of contracts.

 He is also active in volunteer work as a member of the board of directors of SER of Puerto Rico, a nonprofit organization and global affiliate of Easter Seals, dedicated to providing medical, therapeutic, and educational services to people with disabilities and special needs.

 Mr. López is a Partner at Wolf Popper LLP New York, and is the Managing Partner of Wolf Popper PSC at San Juan, Puerto Rico.